Comet Hale–Bopp: Early observation

 Its great distance and surprising activity indicated that comet Hale–Bopp might become very bright when it reached perihelion in 1997.
-However, comet scientists were wary – comets can be extremely unpredictable, and many have large outbursts at great distance only to diminish in brightness later.
-Comet Kohoutek in 1973 had been touted as a 'comet of the century' and turned out to be unspectacular.
+However, comet scientists were wary – comets can be extremely unpredictable, and many have large outbursts at great distances only to diminish in brightness later.
+Comet Kohoutek in 1973 had been touted as a "comet of the century" and turned out to be unspectacular.

 Perihelion

 Hale–Bopp became visible to the naked eye in May 1996, and although its rate of brightening slowed considerably during the latter half of that year, scientists were still cautiously optimistic that it would become very bright.
 It was too closely aligned with the Sun to be observable during December 1996, but when it reappeared in January 1997 it was already bright enough to be seen by anyone who looked for it, even from large cities with light-polluted skies.

 The Internet was a growing phenomenon at the time, and numerous websites that tracked the comet's progress and provided daily images from around the world became extremely popular.
 The Internet played a large role in encouraging the unprecedented public interest in comet Hale–Bopp.